rttll/reverse-strftime/README.md

 # Reverse strftime

-Strftime hints on the command line.
+Strftime directives on the command line.
 Pass in a date, get back the directives.

 <img src="doc/console.jpg" width="500" height="auto">